 So, what's the verdict?

-If your company is fully bought into the HubSpot ecosystem, using it for your CRM, marketing, sales, and service, then adding Breeze Intelligence makes a lot of sense.
-It tidies up your data and makes the rest of HubSpot's AI tools smarter within that environment.
+If your company is fully integrated into the HubSpot ecosystem, using it for CRM, marketing, sales, and service, then adding Breeze Intelligence is a great move.
+It keeps your data clean and makes the rest of HubSpot's AI tools even more powerful within that trusted environment.

-With eesel AI, you can connect all your sources in minutes, see how it would perform on your past tickets before you even launch, and deploy an AI agent that works right inside your existing tools.
-Give eesel AI a try today and see what’s possible when your AI has the full picture.
+With eesel AI, you can connect all your sources in minutes, complementing your HubSpot setup with an AI agent that works across all your existing tools.
+Give eesel AI a try today and see how it can enhance your team's productivity alongside HubSpot's impressive suite of tools.

 Frequently asked questions